odino/nikki/README.md

 gets some love we'll add support as it's a matter of just replacing some strings.

+Of course, calling this thing an "IDE" is a bit - well, a lot - pretentious.
+On purpose ;-)

 ## Development

 You can contribute to nikki by simply forking this repo and